Neat-Lang/neat/README.md

-# cx
+# Neat

-cx is a compiler for a D1-like language with macros.
+Neat is a compiler for NeatLang, a D1-like language with macros.

 # Documentation